herculesinc/nova.pg-dao/README.md

 );
 ```

-The are a couple of other things to be aware of when defining managed models:
+The are a couple of things to be aware of when defining managed models:
 * All model properties must be in *camelCase* while all corresponding database fields must be in *snake_case*.
 So, for example, even though `created_on` field is defined using snake case in the database, on the model, it is accessible as `createdOn` property.
-If you don't adhere to this convention, queries generated automatically for the model will have syntax errors and bad things will happen.
+If you don't adhere to this convention, queries generated automatically for your models will have syntax errors and bad things will happen.
 * If you decide to override model constructor, the first thing you should do inside the constructor is to call `super(...arguments)`.

 #### Model decorators